simp/pupmod-simp-pam/REFERENCE.md

 Default value: 1000

 ### pam::auth

-Set up the various -auth files in /etc/pam.d.

 This is only meant to be called via the main pam class.
 Documentation is identical to that in the pam class.